 After World War II the council tried to diversify industry.
 Swindon was still very much a one-industry town in the late 1940s with more than half of the male workforce working for the railway.
 An industrial estate was built at Rodbourne Cheney in the years 1955-64.
 Greenbridge industrial estate was built in the early 1960s.

 The end of an era came in 1986 when the railway works closed but by then the town was no longer dependent on it.
-Today Swindon’s railway heritage lives on in the form of museums.
+But Swindon’s railway heritage lived on in the form of museums.

-Today industry is far more diverse than it was 50 years ago.
-The main employers are car manufacturing (Honda moved to Swindon in 1985), insurance, banking and building societies Other large employers are engineering, pharmaceuticals and food distribution.
-Tourism is also a thriving industry.
+In the early 21st century industry was far more diverse than it was 50 years ago.
+The main employers were car manufacturing (Honda moved to Swindon in 1985), insurance, banking, and building societies Other large employers were engineering, pharmaceuticals, and food distribution.
+Tourism was also a thriving industry.

 The Parade Shopping Precinct was built in 1964 and the town centre was pedestrianized in 1976.
 The Brunel Centre was first built in 1978.
 However, it was revamped in the 1990s and was turned into Brunel Arcade and Brunel Plaza.
 Great Western designer outlet centre opened in 1997.
 Greenbridge retail centre was opened in stages between 1996 and 1999.
 Oasis leisure centre opened in 1976.

 In 1997 Swindon was made a unitary authority.
-In 1998 a park and ride scheme began in the town. n Steam, the Great Western Railway museum opened in 2000.
-Also in the year 2000, Bath University opened a branch at Swindon.
+In 1998 a park-and-ride scheme began in the town.

 21st Century Swindon